Inodevs-6/Inodevs-doc/Sprints/SPRINT4.md

 # Sprint 4

-The objective of the sprint was to show users notifications (of formalized match, which are the 8 most suitable candidates ranked and of CHA description generated, of the requested vacancy), for a more positive experience, perform two-factor authentication that adds a additional layer of protection and enabling password reset if forgotten.
+The objective of the sprint was to display notifications to users, including formalized match notifications that rank the top 8 most suitable candidates and CHA (Competencies, Skills, and Attributes) descriptions generated for the requested position.
+This aims to create a more positive user experience.
+Additionally, the sprint focused on implementing two-factor authentication to add an extra layer of protection and enabling password reset functionality in case of forgotten passwords.

 ## :page_with_curl: Sprint 4 Backlog